MichaelLangbein/tdl2/backend/data/wiki/math/distsys.md

 ## Theorems

+### Lamport’s Logical Clocks

+Importance: Lamport’s logical clocks provide a way to order events in a distributed system without relying on synchronized physical clocks.
+This is essential for ensuring causality.

+Proof Sketch:

+    Event Ordering: Each process maintains a logical clock that increments with each event.
+When a message is sent, the logical clock value is included.
+    Causal Ordering: The algorithm ensures that if event A causally precedes event B, then the logical clock of A is less than the logical clock of B. The proof involves showing that this ordering is maintained across all processes.

+###  Chandy-Lamport Snapshot Algorithm

+Importance: This algorithm allows for capturing a consistent global state of a distributed system, which is useful for debugging, checkpointing, and recovery.

+Proof Sketch:

+    Marker Messages: Processes send marker messages to indicate the start of a snapshot.
+Upon receiving a marker, a process records its state and the state of incoming channels.
+    Consistency: The proof shows that the recorded state represents a consistent snapshot of the system, meaning it could have occurred in a single instant in the actual execution.

 ### FLP theorem

+The FLP theorem proves that in an asynchronous system, it’s impossible to guarantee consensus if even one process can fail.

-We will prove that there is no algorithm which, for all possible sequences of events, always reaches a point in time $t$ such that the configuration $C_t$ is decided.
+We will prove that there is no algorithm which, for all possible sequences of events ($s$), always reaches a point in time $t$ such that the configuration $C_t$ is decided (=univalent).

 $$ !\exists \text{alg}: \forall s \exists t: C_t:\text{unival}   $$
 Proof by contradiction.

 #### Definitions
 - $C$: a system configuration
+    - $C_t = [0, 1, 0, 1]$ means the configuration at time $t$ is such that process 1 suggests a value of 0, process 2 suggests a value of 1, process 3 one of 0, and process 4 one of 1.
 - $e = (m, p)$: an event, consisting of a message $m$ and a receiving process $p$
 - $s = [(m_0, p_0), (m_1, p_1), ...]$: a sequence of events
 - $C:\text{unival}$: a configuration from which any sequence of events can only lead to one outcome.